 The person designated to oversee policies, procedures and complaints related to possible discrimination on the basis of disability (including compliance with the American with Disabilities Act and section 504 of the Vocational Rehabilitation Act of 1973) is:

-Lesley Villarose, M.EdVice-President for Student Development and Dean of StudentsInterim Title IX Coordinator and ADA CoordinatorGardner-Webb UniversityPO Box 7271Boiling Springs, NC 28017P (704) 406-2081[email protected]create new email
+Lesley Villarose, M.EdVice-President for Student Development and Dean of StudentsInterim Title IX Coordinator and ADA CoordinatorGardner-Webb UniversityPO Box 7271Boiling Springs, NC 28017P (704) 406-2081[email protected]

 For further information on this required notice of nondiscrimination you may visit this website for the address and phone number of the Department of Education Office of Civil Rights that serves your area or call (800) 421-3481.